sbt/sbt-native-packager/src/sphinx/formats/windows.rst

           AddDirectoryToPath("bin"))
     )

-All file references should line up exactly with those found in the ``mappings in Windows`` configuration.
-When generating a MSI, the plugin will first create a directory using all the ``mappings in Windows`` and configure this for inclusion in a ``cab`` file.
+All file references should line up exactly with those found in the ``Windows / mappings`` configuration.
+When generating a MSI, the plugin will first create a directory using all the ``Windows / mappings`` and configure this for inclusion in a ``cab`` file.
 If you'd like to add files to include, these must *first* be added to the mappings, and then to a feature.
 For example, if we complete the above setting to include file mappings, we'd have the following:

 .. code-block:: scala

-    mappings in Windows ++= (packageBin in Compile, sourceDirectory in Windows) map { (jar, dir) => Seq(jar -> "lib/cool.jar", (dir / "cool.bat") -> "bin/cool.bat")
+    Windows / mappings ++= (Compile / packageBin, Windows / sourceDirectory) map { (jar, dir) =>
+      Seq(jar -> "lib/cool.jar", (dir / "cool.bat") -> "bin/cool.bat")
     }